webberLV/lol-valorant-riot-name-changer/README.md

  # Riot ID Changer (Unofficial)

 ⚠️ **Disclaimer**: This script uses Riot's local client API (LCU).
 It only works if the Riot Client is running and you're logged in.
-It's unofficial and not supported by Riot.
-Use responsibly.

 ## What it does